Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 you could possibly keep her in 1 room overnight to make for easier cleanup and maybe you could also get her a bed and encourage her to sleep in it by putting an old shirt of yours with your scent on it in it. also, if she is urinating more frequently than she used to, you should call the vet seeing as it could be related to other health complications requiring meds. when i used to work for a vet we encountered this situation often with older kitties

 If you're feeling industrious, here's what we did for our three cats.
 My (now ex) husband built a wooden box (like a toybox) with a hinged lid and a hole cut in the side like a door.
 We lined the inside with easy to clean vinyl (just some scraps from our kitchen flooring).
 The box was big enough to hold the litter box and had about a foot of extra floor space so the cats could "shake off" before exiting the box.
-We put a nubby-textured litter mat from Walmart in the extra floor space.

 As a bonus, you can pad and upholster the hinged lid with some quilt batting, fabric of your choice, and a staple gun and, tada! you have an attractive "litter bench" for your mudroom/laundry room.
 It also helps keep dogs/kids away from the litter box.